100 Notable alumni of

 -

-Mark Robert Rypien is a Canadian-American former professional football quarterback for 14 seasons in the National Football League (NFL).
+Mark Robert Rypien is a Canadian-born former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
 He played college football for the Washington State Cougars and was selected by the Washington Redskins in the sixth round of the 1986 NFL draft.
-He was the first Canadian-born quarterback to both start in the NFL and be named Super Bowl MVP, doing so in Super Bowl XXVI with the Redskins.
+He was named Super Bowl MVP, doing so in Super Bowl XXVI with the Redskins.
 He also played for several other NFL teams.
-His nephew Brett plays in the NFL for the Minnesota Vikings.
+His nephew Brett plays in the NFL as a quarterback.

 -